inknsharps/horiseon_website/README.md

 ## Description

-This is a code refactor to the source code for the Horiseon website, currently [hosted here](https://inknsharps.github.io/horiseon_website/).
+This is a code refactor to the source code for the Horiseon website, currently <a href="https://inknsharps.github.io/horiseon_website/" target="_blank">hosted here</a>.
 <br><br>

 ## Notable Changes from the Original Source Code